GekkotaDev/rxservice/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

+# rxservice

-A simple reactive service library for Dart and Flutter.
+A simple reactive service library for Dart and Flutter applications.
+Comes with a dependency injection library out of the box.

-## Additional information
+## Additional Information

 Licensed under the BSD 3-Clause license.
-This is not a complete state management solution, it is recommended to use this with `get_it` and `StreamBuilder` for a state management solution.
+Use in conjuction with `StreamBuilder` for Flutter apps.